 The most important attribute for digital scales is obviously how precise they are and these ones do not disappoint.
 Etekcity digital scales are among the most accurate ones in this list, they are precise enough to measure single digit grams with near perfect precision.
 Measures both metric and imperial units: kg (g) and lb.
 (Oz).

-The scale also features temperature sensor and can measure temperature of an object in Fahrenheit however it’s far from being precise, it’s not tragic though since it’s not a feature many will need.
+The scale also features temperature sensor and can measure temperature of the room in Fahrenheit however it’s far from being precise, it’s not tragic though since it’s not a feature many will need.
 The backlit LCD display is easy to read. runs on 2 AAA batteries (they are included).
 Battery life is good too, of course it depends on how much you use the scale and the batteries themselves but you could expect battery life of at least 6 months, but it can last much longer too.

 Scales come with a 2.15 liter (0.57 gallon) bowl for mixing ingredients, the bowl is just under 4 inches deep and just a bit over 8 inches wide.
 Works great with the tare function, as you reset the scale to zero between the ingredients which makes adding the right amount of anything very simple.

 Overall this is one of the best digital scales for kitchen use.
 It’s accurate, well made and offers great value for money.